The Euclidean numbers: The field of the Euclidean numbers

 \section{The field of the Euclidean numbers}

 We introduce the field of the \emph{Euclidean numbers} as constituded of all \emph{transfinite sums} of real numbers, of length equal to some accessible ordinal in $\Omega$.
 In order to avoid the antinomies and paradoxes that might affect the summing up of infinitely many numbers, it seems essential to consider only sums of indexed elements.
-In particular, the choice of ordinal numbers as indices seems particularly appropriate, given their natural ordered structure.
-We ground on the properties of the \emph{formal inclusion} $\qincl$ and of the \emph{formal membership} $\fin$, introduced in Subsection \ref{fin}.
+The choice of ordinal numbers as indices seems particularly appropriate, given their natural ordered structure.
+Moreover, we shall ground on the lattice structure given by the \emph{formal inclusion} $\qincl$ introduced in Subsection \ref{fin}.